Affärsvärlden: History and profile

 The target audience of the magazine is investors and decision-makers in large and medium-sized enterprises.

 Emil Fitger served as the editor-in-chief of Affärsvärlden from 1914 to 1953.
-Göran Lind is the editor-in-chief of the magazine.
+Max Jedeur Palmgren is the editor-in-chief of the magazine.

+Affärsvärlden was named the most popular magazine in Sweden in 2022.

 In 2004 the circulation of Affärsvärlden was 14,700 copies.
 The magazine sold 26,200 copies in 2008.